Alcohol & Christianity

 The real issue here is not whether a believer should imbibe alcohol or not, but that of law vs. our freedom in Christ and walking in the Spirit.

-The person who posted this article I referred to mentioned “loopholes” several times in both his original post as well as in the debate that ensued.
-“Loophole” is a legal term used to describe a way to legally get around the restrictions of a particular law.
+The person who posted this article I referred to mentioned “loopholes” several times in both his original post as well as during the debate that ensued.
+“Loophole” is a legal term used to describe a way to skirt around the restrictions of a particular law without actually breaking it.

 Building a Fence Around the Torah

-The biblical example of the legal viewpoint are the Jews.
-After God finally cured them through the Babylonian Captivity of their propensity towards idol worship, they switched their focus to being concerned about breaking God’s laws.
+The biblical example of the legalist viewpoint is Judaism.
+After God finally cured them through the Babylonian Captivity of their seemingly endless propensity towards graven idol worship, many of them switched focus to a far more subtle idol: God’s laws.

 Why?

-They became so obsessed about not breaking those laws they tried to add specificity to whatever they considered a bit too vague, always terrible hermeneutics.
-They also made additional rules which were more strict than the Torah because they felt if they didn’t break their own rules, they would never get close to breaking the biggies that God had actually commanded.
+They became so obsessed about not violating the Law of Moses, they tried to add specificity to whatever statutes they found a bit too vague — always terrible hermeneutics!
+They also made additional commandments more strict than the Torah because they felt if they didn’t break their own mandates, they would never get close to breaking the biggies that God had actually commanded.
 This concept is called “building a fence around the Torah” and is a cornerstone of Judaic religious thought to this day.

-A similar thing happened with the Pentecostal Holiness folks.
+A similar thing occurred with the Pentecostal Holiness folks.
 For example, Jesus said that to look on a woman with lust in his heart is the same as adultery.
 The Bible also says that we should be separated from the world.
-So Pentecostals created a list of certain kinds of activities which were forbidden because they had determined those behaviors were either worldly or would induce lust.
+So Pentecostals created lists of forbidden activities.
+The items on those lists were there because they had determined such behaviors were either worldly or would induce lust.
 So no movies, no television, no co-ed swimming, no alcohol, only certain hairstyles and dress lengths, no makeup for women, etc. This is building a fence around the concept of “holiness,” just like the Jews did with the Torah.

 Back to the Jews.
-When addressing the issue of not working on the Sabbath, they first needed to define work.
-Certain types of work, things that needed to be done daily in an agrarian society, like milking cows or rescuing their donkey out of a ditch were permitted, but other things like kindling a fire were not.
+When addressing the issue of not working on the Sabbath, they felt they first needed to define what activities constituted “work.”
+Certain things which needed to be done daily in an agrarian society, like milking cows or rescuing their donkey out of a ditch were permitted, but other things like kindling a fire were not.
 To this very day, Orthodox and Conservative Jews refuse to turn on electric light switches on the Sabbath because they consider that to be kindling a fire.
 Their solution?
-Hire a non-Jew (goy) to go into their synagogues on the Sabbath to turn the lights on and off for them.
+Hire a goy (non-Jew) to enter their synagogues on the Sabbath to turn the lights on and off for them.

 Loophole.

 This is total hypocrisy.
-If it was indeed morally wrong in the eyes of God to turn on a light on the Sabbath, why would it be OK to pay a goy to commit the very sin they were avoiding?
+If it was indeed morally wrong in the eyes of God for a Jew to turn on a light on the Sabbath, why would it be OK to pay a Gentile to commit the very sin they were avoiding?

-Here’s another example: when it came to the subject of travel on the Sabbath, Jews of Jesus’ day had arbitrarily determined how far one could walk before it became work, that traveling further than X distance from one’s home was the limit.
-Then they had to define what “home” was, so they reasonably decided a home is where one’s possessions are.
-To get around this limitation, the Pharisees would have a servant walk behind them and, whenever they reached the legal travel distance, that servant would drop a worn-out piece of the Pharisee’s clothing, such as a old sandal, by the roadside and then they would continue walking until they reached the legal distance again, drop another article of clothing and keep going, repeating that process until that Pharisee arrived wherever he wanted to go on the Sabbath.
+Here’s another example: when it came to the subject of travel on the Sabbath, Jews in Jesus’ day had arbitrarily determined how far one could traveling before it became work, defining that further than X distance from one’s home was the limit.
+Then they had to determine what “home” was, so they reasonably decided a home is where one’s possessions are.
+To get around this limitation, the Pharisees would have a servant walk behind them and, whenever they reached the legal travel distance, that servant would drop a worn-out piece of the Pharisee’s clothing, such as a old sandal, by the roadside.
+They would then continue walking until they reached the legal distance again, drop another article of clothing and just keep going, repeating that process until that Pharisee arrived wherever he wanted to go on the Sabbath.

 Loophole.